mulle-nat-stash/mulle-bootstrap/FAQ.md

 Check out the SETTINGS.md file for help about tweaking mulle-bootstrap.

-As an example, here is how to specify what target to build.
+As an example, here is how to specify what target to build for Xcode.

 Put the target name into `.bootstrap/{reponame}/targets`